syncfusion-content/fileformat-docs/File-Formats/Presentation/Comments.md

 ---

-title: Working with comments in PowerPoint presentation
+title: Working with comments in PowerPoint presentation | Syncfusion
-description: Working with comments in PowerPoint presentation.
+description: Learn here all about working with comments feature of Syncfusion PowerPoint presentation Library and more.
 platform: file-formats
 control: Presentation
 documentation: UG
 keywords: comments
 ---
-# Working with Comments
+# Working with Comments in Presentation Library

 A comment is a text note attached to a location on a slide.
 Each comment contains an unformatted text string, information about its author and the time it was added.
 In a PowerPoint slide, the comments and the reply comments are sequentially maintained in a single collection.
 The top most comment will have the index position 0 and the other comments and replies in that slide will have the incremental index positions.

 ## Adding a comment